jakwings/node-temp-fs/README.md

 ### tempfs.mkdirSync([options]): dir

 The synchronous version of `tempfs.mkdir`.
+It will throw when an error happens.

 ### tempfs.clear([callback])